 The prison psychologist here looks a lot less like a dick than Dr. Chambers.
 He asks me the same questions about my Daddy, tries to make me aware of my anger, get me to let it out with words instead of fists.
 When I wrote this to Sally it would start to make sense.
 At first I was trying to show her I was making progress, getting my feet on the ground.
 Anything to keep her interested.
 But she doesn’t come down here, so I try to make sense of things for myself.

 Sally heard what happened from Darlene, and she wasn’t surprised.
-Samantha got by with some minor scrapes and bruises, as they say, some inflammation, but it was enough to put me away.
+Samantha got by with some minor scrapes and bruises, as they say, but it was enough to put me away.
 Samantha, bless her heart, was telling Darlene it was okay, I couldn’t help it.
 When I heard that I just dropped my head into my hands.
 I’d like to have hugged that child and never let go.

 I saw Samantha in a dream last night.
 She was on my bus, but she wasn’t just riding.
 She was with her Daddy.
 There wasn’t anyone else on the bus.
 The pools had closed for the winter, so it was mostly grownups riding this bus, and precious few of those.
-The two of them just sat there in the middle of the bus.
+The two of them just sat in the middle of the bus.
 Her Daddy was tall, with steel-gray hair.
 He had a hard-jawed look like it didn’t matter he was in his civilian clothes, he was still in charge.

 I pulled into some place I’d never been before and came to a stop.
 I swung the doors open and sat there, my hands on the wheel, looking up in the mirror.

 The Daddy stepped back and let Sam walk out in front of him.
 He put his hand out but he wasn’t really pushing her.
-The bus sat there idling.
+The bus sat idling.
 I could feel the vibrations in the seat.
 When Sam got to the front I looked over but she just grabbed the rail and stepped off the bus like she never knew me, like she was just her Daddy’s child.
 Her Daddy stepped down after her and turned around.

 I stiffened up, ready for anything.